 Recreate or migrate apps

 ArcGIS Enterprise 10.9.1 is the only release to include classic Esri Story Maps templates, ArcGIS Dashboards Classic, and all of the ArcGIS Configurable Apps side by side with Esri Story Maps, ArcGIS Dashboards, and ArcGIS Instant Apps.
-Before upgrading to 11.0, create next generation applications in the same organization as your old applications.
+Before upgrading to 11.0 or later, create next generation applications in the same organization as your old applications.